DevExpress/testcafe-action/README.md

 ### Run TestCafe Tests

-The following workflow demonstrates the basic usage of `testcafe-action`.
+The following workflow demonstrates how to use `testcafe-action` in a basic scenario:

 ```yaml
 name: Basic TestCafe Workflow